jking100/tget/README.md

 </pre>

 ### Installation
-Tested on linux with Python 3.11
+Tested on linux with Python 3.11 \
+Windows/Mac functionality untested

+Insert this into ~/.bashrc and reload the session
 ```
-cd ~
-vi .bashrc
+alias tget='python /path/to/your/tget.py'
 ```

-Insert the below line with /path/to/tget.py replaced with your local location
-> alias tget='python /path/to/tget.py'
+tget can now be called like any other command line tool